EarWell™ Infant Ear Molding

 Early recognition of your child’s ear deformity is crucial in obtaining good results from the EarWell.
 If either you or your pediatrician think that your child may have an ear deformity, make an appointment with Dr. Hall so he can examine your child and determine whether your child is a good candidate for the EarWell.
 The earlier within the first month of your child’s life the EarWell can be applied, the better the final result will ultimately be.

-Dr. Hall is the only fellowship-trained, board-certified plastic surgeon in Knoxville who offers the EarWell.
+Dr. Hall is the only fellowship-trained, board-certified plastic surgeon who offers the EarWell.

 If you feel your child may have a deformity of one or both ears, call (865) 973-9500 or use our contact form and request an appointment.
 For out of town patients, feel free to request an online consult via Skype.